-A brief bio is at www.jeffbelkora.com/introduction.
+Note: A brief bio suitable for short blurbs or for conference introductions is at www.jeffbelkora.com/introduction.

-Jeff Belkora, PhD, is Associate Professor of Surgery and Health Policy at the University of California, San Francisco (UCSF).
-His professional mission is to help people grow in their capacity for leadership, teamwork, and decision-making.
-To this end, Dr. Belkora develops, implements, and evaluates patient engagement programs in health care.
-His programs have been implemented and evaluated in academic and community settings in the United States and the UK.
-He is the author of peer-reviewed journal articles, book chapters, and case studies on patient decision making.
+Dr. Belkora is the author of DEAL!
+Discovery, Engagement, and Leverage for Professionals, as well as dozens of peer-reviewed journal articles.
 Dr. Belkora also disseminates his work internationally through speaking, training, and consulting engagements.
 Prior to joining the UCSF faculty, Dr. Belkora was a co-founder of Outcome Software, a decision analysis software company.
 Before Outcome, Dr. Belkora worked as a management consultant at Strategic Decisions Group.
 Dr. Belkora earned a B.Sc. in Applied Mathematics from Brown University.
 His graduate training at Stanford University included an M.Sc. in Statistics and culminated with a Ph.D in Engineering.
-In 2008, The US Agency for Healthcare Research and Quality selected his UCSF Decision Services Program as one of the first 100 innovations profiled in its Innovations Exchange.
-In 2009, Decision Services won an innovation contest sponsored by the Mayo Clinic Center for Innovation.
-The US Department of Health and Human Services also featured Dr. Belkora's Decision Services program in its 2010 National Healthcare Quality Report as a highlight in the area of patient and family engagement.
+In 2008, The US Agency for Healthcare Research and Quality selected the Patient Support Corps as one of the first 100 innovations profiled in its Innovations Exchange.
+In 2009, Dr. Belkora's program won an innovation contest sponsored by the Mayo Clinic Center for Innovation.
+The US Department of Health and Human Services also featured Dr. Belkora's program in its 2010 National Healthcare Quality Report as a highlight in the area of patient and family engagement.

-Chronological summary of awards and recognition
+Other awards and recognition

 Dr. Belkora’s doctoral dissertation in the Department of Management Science & Engineering at Stanford won the Goldsmith Award from the Stanford Center on Conflict and Negotiation in 1997.
 The Oncology Roundtable of the Advisory Board singled out his Consultation Planning methodology as a National Best Practice in 1999.
-In 2006, Dr. Belkora was selected as a UCSF Teaching Scholar and as the recipient of a Career Development Award sponsored by UCSF and the National Institutes of Health.
-Since 2004, the Foundation for Informed Medical Decision Making has provided funding for UCSF Decision Services as one of four specialty care demonstration projects nationwide.
+In 2006, UCSF selected Dr. Belkora as a Teaching Scholar and as the recipient of a Career Development Award sponsored by the National Institutes of Health.
+Between 2004 and 2012, the Informed Medical Decisions Foundation provided funding for Dr. Belkora's patient support program as one of four specialty care demonstration projects nationwide.
 Dr. Belkora was named 2010 health/medical advocate of the year by the Dorland Health People Awards.
 Also in 2010, the California Breast Cancer Research Program recognized his work with the Faith Fancher Award for Outstanding Breast Cancer Research Proposal in Underserved Populations.